 Still, it needs to be remembered that there is nothing intrinsically wrong with darkness.
 Darkness was created long before things went sideways.
 Because of darkness we can see stars (Genesis 1:14), which in turn is an ability that sits at the heart of the Abrahamic covenant (Genesis 15:5), of which Jesus is the fulfilment (Galatians 3:29).
 Or through the words of Isaiah: "There is no one besides me.
 I am YHWH, and there is no other; the One forming light and creating darkness, causing good and creating evil; I am YHWH who does all these" (Isaiah 45:7).

 As the scary hairy demon in the cookie cupboard will readily attest: demons are made from belief in misinformation, which in turn thrives on fear.
 The first words with which Logos introduced himself to Abram became the most repeated command in the Bible: "Fear not!"
 Hence humanity is under the standing order to not entertain fear but entertain information and pursue convention.
-Or the same but in more familiar terms: "love YHWH with all your heart mind and soul, and your neighbor as yourself" (Matthew 22:37-40), which has nothing to do with religion and mushy feelings for the guy next door but everything with science (see Romans 1:20 and Colossians 2:3) and the formation of common grounds upon which to collectively operate without unnecessary restrictions.
+Or the same but in more familiar terms: "love YHWH with all your heart, strength and soul, and your neighbor as yourself" (Matthew 22:37-40), which has nothing to do with religion and mushy feelings for the guy next door but everything with science (see Romans 1:20 and Colossians 2:3) and the formation of common grounds upon which to collectively operate without unnecessary restrictions.

 The etymology of the word demon